OGGM/oggm/docs/mass-balance.rst

 ~~~~~~~~

 OGGM can also use climate model output to drive the mass-balance model.
 In
-this case we still rely on gridded observations (CRU) for the baseline
+this case we still rely on gridded observations (e.g. CRU) for the reference
 climatology and apply the GCM anomalies computed from a preselected reference
 period (currently: 1961-1990).
 This method is often called the
 `delta method <http://www.ciesin.org/documents/Downscaling_CLEARED_000.pdf>`_.